 A Little Chaos (available on Netflix)

 This is a weird movie for me.
 From watching the trailer and reading the Wikipedia entry, I know that I’ve definitely seen it — and yet I have no memory of actually doing so.
 It’s kind of like my “So Much Better”!
 Anyway, from somewhere deep inside my subconscious, I can tell you this movie is about two landscape architects in 17th-century France (Kate Winslet and Matthis Schoenarts) who fall in love while designing gardens for Versailles.
 The late Alan Rickman directed it and cast himself as Louis XIV!

 Can you believe that in two successive years there were two Merchant Ivory literary adaptations about great English country estates starring Anthony Hopkins and Emma Thompson?
 If you need help telling them apart, Howards End is the one that doesn’t have any Nazis, and it’s the one that’s streaming; The Remains of the Day is the one that does have Nazis and isn’t streaming.

 The Aftermath (available on Amazon)

 Knightley’s personal brand finally met its match last year, when she appeared in a costume drama that also happened to include Jason Clarke getting cuckolded.
 This movie is the Godzilla vs. King Kong of performers who know their lanes.

 This is the Gwyneth version, which would make a fine double feature with the Anya Taylor-Joy version, newly available on VOD.

-Mary Queen of Scots (HBO)
+Mary Queen of Scots (available to rent on Amazon)